privacyguides/privacyguides.org/docs/os/macos-overview.md

 </div>

-You can check apps before you run them with the command
+Alternatively, you can check apps before you run them by running this command in the terminal:

 ``` zsh
 % codesign -dvvv --entitlements - <path to your app>